manifold-systems/manifold/docs/docs.md

 ### Using `@Jailbreak`

-Annotate the type of any variable with `@Jailbreak` to gain type-safe access to private fields, methods, and types.
+Annotate the type of any variable with `@Jailbreak` to gain direct, type-safe access to private fields, methods, and types.

+>Note, `@Jailbreak` is ideal for use within tests.
+It saves you from losing type-safety that is otherwise the case with reflection code and it enables you to maintain private methods and fields.

 #### Basic Use